Credit cards and loans can help you manage both long-term debts and short-term finances. However, it can take time to pick the right one for you.

 You’d normally use a personal loan for:

-It depends on what you need to borrow money for.
+This usually depends on what you need to borrow money for and for how long.

-Personal loans suit bigger expenses more.
-You'll get the money relatively quickly and know how much to pay monthly.
+Personal loans suit bigger expenses more and can offer a better interest rate than a credit card.
+You'll also get the money relatively quickly and know how much to pay monthly.

-However, credit cards have some advantages over loans.
-A credit card could be more cost-effective for small purchases you wish to repay over a short period of time or within an interest free period.
+On the other hand, credit cards could be more cost-effective for small purchases you wish to repay over a short period of time or within an interest free period.

 You'll get different offers for loans and credit cards, so always take the advice of an independent financial advisor to make sure you get the right deal for you.